Big Ten clears way for Oregon, Washington to join, AP sources say, putting Pac-12 on brink

-The Big Ten has cleared the way for Oregon and Washington to apply for membership and join the conference, four people with familiar with the negotiations told The Associated Press on Friday, dealing a crushing blow to the beleaguered Pac-12.
+In a crushing blow to the Pac-12, the Big Ten has cleared the way for Oregon and Washington to apply for membership and join the conference, four people with familiar with the negotiations told The Associated Press on Friday.

-The people spoke to the AP on condition of anonymity because the Big Ten and the schools in the Pacific Northwest were finalizing an official agreement and announcement.

-Two of the people familiar with the negotiations said the schools' applications are expected to be approved unanimously.

-When approved, they will become the 17th and 18th members of the Big Ten, and the third and fourth on the West Coast, joining USC and UCLA.
+The Big Ten's coup comes a little more than a year after it landed Southern California and UCLA from the Pac-12 and the move, when approved, will give the sprawling conference 18 member schools and four on the West Coast.
 The Big Ten will be the largest conference in major college sports, spanning 15 states from New Jersey to Washington.

-Former Big Ten Commissioner Kevin Warren had encouraged member schools to strongly consider adding Oregon and Washington after the conference landed the two Los Angeles schools last summer — the blow that has sent the Pac-12 reeling for more than a year.
+Former Big Ten Commissioner Kevin Warren had encouraged member schools to strongly consider adding Oregon and Washington after the conference landed the two Los Angeles schools last summer, the blow that has sent the Pac-12 reeling for more than a year.
+Just last week , Colorado announced it would leave for the Big 12 next year and that league may not be done.

-The latest departure from the Pac-12 pushed the storied West Coast college sports conference to the brink of extinction.
+It has all left the storied West Coast conference that dates back more than a century on the brink of extinction.

 Pac-12 leaders met early Friday to determine if the nine remaining schools, which at the time included Oregon and Washington, would accept the potential media rights deal with Apple that Commissioner George Kilavkoff delivered to the group earlier this week, according to a person familiar with that meeting.

-Arizona has been in serious talks to leave for the Big 12 and join Colorado, which announced last week its exit from the Pac-12 after this year.
-It is unclear if in-state rival Arizona State will join the Wildcats.
-The Arizona Board of Regents held a special meeting Thursday night to try to get the schools on the same page.
+Arizona has been in serious talks to leave for the Big 12 and join Colorado.
+It was unclear if in-state rival Arizona State will join the Wildcats.
+The Arizona Board of Regents met Thursday night to try to get the schools on the same page.

 The Big 12 also has been targeting Utah, which might have no choice but to join.
 The Big 12 is trying to get to 16 teams for next season in a conference that could also extend through 10 states and all four time zones.

-The Big 12 and Commissioner Brett Yormark outmaneuvered the Pac-12 and agreed to an extension of media rights deals with ESPN and Fox with two years left on its deal.

-That left a thin market for Kliavkoff and the Pac-12 and a deal that would have left its schools lagging behind the other Power Five conferences in media rights revenue.
+While the USC and UCLA decisions to leave started the Pac-12's demise, last fall's move by the Big 12 to get an early extension of its media rights deals with ESPN and Fox was key.
+That left a thin market for Kliavkoff and the Pac-12, which ended up with the streaming-heavy proposal with Apple that would have left its schools lagging behind other Power Five conferences in revenue.

 AP college football: https://apnews.com/hub/college-football